IreneAV/IreneAV/README.md

    🌱 I’m currently learning JavaScript, Python and SQL.

-   💞️ I’m looking to collaborate on whatever I would be able to help with :)
+   💞️ I’m looking to collaborate on whatever I am to help with :)

    📫 How to reach me: